hectane/hectane/README.md

 - MX records for the destination host are tried in order of priority
 - run the application as a service on Windows

-### Parameters
+### Usage

+To launch the application, simply run the executable:

+    ./hectane

-Hectane currently recognizes the following command-line parameters (all are optional):
+The application recognizes the following command-line parameters (all are optional):

 - `-config` - JSON file containing configuration
 - `-bind` - address to bind to (in the format `host:port` - default is `:8025`)